AltaJD/PostureResearchProject/ReadMe.md

 ### Note:

-1. Please do not clone the entire repository.
-Please clone particular program as they contain the file paths relative to each separate program
-2. The requirements for each of the program will be updated later on
+1. The requirements for each of the program will be updated later on